BioRDM/synbio2easy/examples/README.md

 In this scenario, the user intends to generate files describing their library of designs in SBOL document format.
 * A template SBOL document is provided: `lib_template.xml`
-* the MS Excel spreadsheet `library_def.xlsx` containing details for each component design
+* the MS Excel spreadsheet `lib_def.xlsx` containing details for each component design

 The program generates 3 new ComponentDefinitions based on the template with the provided metadata and concrete sequences for the template's abstract components.